rse/pptx-prompter/README.md

 -----

-**PPTX-Prompter** is a client/server applications for showing a prompter view for Microsoft PowerPoint &reg; presentations, based on embedded, hidden, even numbered, pre-exported slides.
+**PPTX-Prompter** is a client/server applications for showing a prompter view for Microsoft PowerPoint &reg; presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
 It is intended as a replacement for the standard presenter view in Microsoft PowerPoint &reg; presentations, which has two main drawbacks: it does not provide *reasonable* text formatting and